Updated July 2, 2021.

 In short, I highly recommend Hilo!
 These are just the top 10 things we did, but there are more things to do and that I wish we’d had time for!
 I recommend spending two days in Hilo to take your time and see the things you want to see.
 When is your trip?

-Check out my Pacific Islands Page for more!
+Check out my Hawaiian Islands Page for more!

 Love this post?
 Pin it for later!